 In this post, I will show you how you can disable Internet Explorer using Intune for all users and devices.
 Using a Configuration Profile in Intune, you can disable IE11 as a standalone Browser with a few easy steps.

 Microsoft announced that the Internet Explorer 11 will be retired, and the browser will go out of support on June 15, 2022, for certain versions of Windows 10 and Windows 11.
 After the IE support ends, the Internet Explorer will not receive any updates from Microsoft.
 What Microsoft recommends is to switch to the Edge browser, which a stable and advanced browser that receives updates frequently.

 You may have some apps and websites that work only on IE. So in such cases, you can enable Internet Explorer mode in Edge and test your apps and websites for the compatibility.
 With Intune, you can disable the IE11 for all users and ensure users switch to Edge for a better experience.

-If you aren’t using Intune and would like to disable Internet Explorer, Group Policy is the easy option.
+If you aren’t using Intune and would like to disable IE 11, Group Policy is the easy option.
 Read my post on how to disable Internet Explorer using Group Policy.

 Another advantage with Edge GPO deployment is that Microsoft Edge has enterprise installers that can be deployed to endpoints using tools like Configuration Manager and Intune.
 With Configuration Manager, you can not only deploy Edge, but you can also manage and deploy Microsoft Edge updates to endpoints.
 So now that you know, Edge offers more advantages, it’s time to get rid of Internet Explorer and switch to Edge.